cfchou/serverless-python-individually/README.md

 # Why do I need it?
 Say you have multiple lambda functions and each of them has fairly different package requirements.
 It's not economical to pack all dependencies in one big fat zip.
-Instead, you can create **requirements.txt** for every function:
+Instead, this plugin can help to pack lambda functions with their own dependencies if you create **requirements.txt** for every function:

 ```
 project